If you'd like to get involved in the good work of APME or have questions about the committees, e-mail the committee

 ■ Sounding Board: The Sounding Board panel solicits feedback from editors about AP’s filing of the wires, news content and other aspects of the news cooperative’s report.
 It also deals with issues of import to the newsroom leaders who comprise the membership.

 Chair: Gary Graham, The Spokesman-Review, Spokane, Wash.

 ■ Broadcast: This panel will look at ways to honor and involve APME's newest members from the broadcast stations.

-■ Chicago Convention 2014: One of the busiest committees, this one plans the annual conference at Stanford University in Palo Alto, Calif., attends to the details and runs the show each year.
+■ Convention 2015: One of the busiest committees, this one plans the annual conference at Stanford University in Palo Alto, Calif., attends to the details and runs the show each year.